 Planting Zinnia Cuttings

-Planting Depth: Ensure the top of the roots are approximately a half-inch below the soil surface.
+The top of the roots should be approximately one half-inch (just over a cm) below the soil surface.

 Planting In the Ground